 Learner behaviors enable students to access learning and interact with others productively in the community and school setting.
-Learner behaviors are reported separately from academic standards and are assessed as not-yet-proficient or proficient.
+Learner behaviors are reported separately from academic standards and are assessed as P (proficient) or NYP (Not Yet Proficient).
 Eligibility for co-curricular activities will be determined based on learner behaviors.